vincentarisa/Medical-diagnostic-tool/README.md

 # Medical-diagnostic-tool

-This is amedical tool that helps patients search for nearby hospitals according to their conditions.
+This is a medical tool that helps patients search for nearby hospitals according to their conditions.